ths-rwth/smtrat/doc/markdown/04-modules.md

 Running the backend is done in two steps:

 1. Change the passed formula to the formula which should be solved by the backend.
 Keep in mind, that the passed formula could still contain formulas of the previous backend call.
-2. Call `runBackends(full)`, where `full` being \false means that the backends have to perform a lightweight check.
+2. Call `runBackends(full)`, where `full` being `false` means that the backends have to perform a lightweight check.

 The first step is a bit more tricky, as we need to know which received formulas led to a passed formula.
-For this purpose the \moduleInputClass maintains a mapping from a passed sub-formula to one or more conjunctions of received sub-formulas.
+For this purpose the `ModuleInput` maintains a mapping from a passed sub-formula to one or more conjunctions of received sub-formulas.
 We give a small example.
 Let us assume that a module has so far received the following constraints (wrapped in formulas)
 \f\[c_0:x\leq0,\ c_1:x\geq 0,\ c_2:x=0\f\]
 and combines the first two constraints \f$c_0\f$ and \f$c_1\f$ to \f$c_2\f$.
 Afterwards it calls its backend on the only remaining constraint,